Note: Every page of the copies need to be signed (in blue ink if possible)!

 Our vehicles are up to date on the compulsory government insurance, but if you require more extensive coverage (recommended) we can arrange it for you.
-See our services page for details.
+See our insurance page for details.

 If you have a foreign license already, it is quite easy to obtain a Thai license.
 This is what you will need:

-- Work Permit OR Certificate of residence from Thai Immigration (you can see the requirements for that in the section above. government sost is 500 THB.
+- Work Permit (with home address) OR Certificate of residence from Thai Immigration (you can see the requirements for that in the section above. government cost is 1000 THB.
 We can arrange this paper for you.
 See the services page for details

 - 5 diseases health certificate which you can get for about 50 THB at almost any clinic (must use within 30 days of issue)